Quick Links:Armstrong Redwoods State Natural Reserve: Overview

 Horseback Riding in Armstrong Redwoods SNR

 The East Ridge and the Pool Ridge Trails are open to equestrians; note there are some seasonal closures due to poor trail conditions in some winter months.
 Trailers can be parked in the front parking lot or in the east parking lot of the picnic area.
-Trailers are not allowed on the road as it continues into Austin Creek Recreation Area due to the narrow and windy road.
+Trailers are not allowed to enter the Austin Creek Recreation Area as the road up the hill is narrow and windy.

 The Fife Creek watershed consists of a basin approximately 6.7 square miles in size.
 Originating at an elevation of approximately 1,940' at the south slope of McCray Mountain in Austin Creek SRA, Fife Creek flows to its confluence with the Russian River through Armstrong Redwoods SNR into the town of Guerneville (126' elevation).